5 Ways to Cook a Turkey Without an Oven (With Videos)

-I have cooked a whole chicken in a crockpot many times, and it turns out very moist and juicy.
-It doesn't get the nicely browned crisp skin in a crockpot, though, so be sure to keep this in mind to avoid disappointment.
+I have cooked a whole chicken in a crockpot many times, and it always turns out very moist and juicy.
+It doesn't get the nicely browned, crisp skin in a crockpot, though, so be sure to keep this in mind to avoid disappointment.

-If you had a very large slow cooker and a small turkey, then you could cook it whole just like you would cook a chicken.
-In most cases though, you would have to chop up the turkey into parts before cooking it in a slow cooker, or cook one of those large turkey breast roasts instead.
+If you have a very large slow cooker and a small turkey, then you could cook it whole just like you would cook a chicken.
+In most cases, though, you will have to chop up the turkey into parts before cooking it in a slow cooker, or cook one of those large turkey-breast roasts instead.

 I found a couple of different methods for cooking turkey on the stovetop.

 - Poaching: Either cooking a whole turkey in a large stockpot filled with water and chopped vegetables or poaching turkey breasts in a broth or sauce.

 - Sautéing: Suitable for cooking turkey breasts or thighs, this would work if you wanted to cook turkey for a small group.

 5. When All Else Fails . . .
 Outsource!

 I carefully considered all of my options for cooking our turkey.
 Deep frying seemed a little too risky, and neither our barbecue or slow cooker would accommodate a big enough turkey for all of our guests.
 I wasn't particularly keen on trying a different cooking method for a special occasion with such a big group.

 This left me with the only other alternative I could think of—having the turkey cooked somewhere else.
 There are a few ways to accomplish this:

 - Let someone else cook the turkey and bring it with them (amazingly enough, both my mom and sister-in-law offered to do this).